Maico: The American History of a German Motorcycle, 1955–1983

 Everything in the author’s CV points to a disciplined mind: military officer, pilot, PhD-level historian.
 You can tell this right from the extraordinarily specific Table of Contents, and it carries through to the Appendices and Index.
 How’s this?
 Chapter 1 is, unsurprisingly, called “Beginnings” but Section 1.1 sharpens the point: “Introduction: Definitions and the Maico as Material Culture.”
 And this is not a fluke— Section 1.2 delves into “Motorcycles and Americans: A Social History.”
 Even if you had no specific, exclusive interest in Maicos this book will present you with a fully fleshed-out survey of the motorcycle as a transportation tool and phenomenon vis-à-vis the American rider, or, for that matter, critic of motorcycling.

 The author professes to a “lifetime love of motorcycling” but in his early days had to be content with Japanese enduros, eyeing exotica such as Maico as “mystical” and unattainable except in the pages of magazines.
-When, much later in life, he realized that there was no comprehensive marque history, he learned what every researcher learns—and what the book will save you from—that oral histories, recollections of fact, and interpretations don’t usually align neatly.
+When, much later in life, he realized that there was no comprehensive marque history and set out to write it, he learned what every researcher learns—and what his deep dive will save you from—that oral histories, recollections of fact, and interpretations don’t usually align neatly.
 Russell has done the heavy lifting.
 Everything that is even remotely relevant to the Maico story is considered, ending with notes on preservation/restoration and a section on identification and dating.
 And the book is well written to boot and a joy to read.

 Note that at 7 x 10″ this is one of the larger-format books by this publisher and it even has a few color photos among its many images.